Okonjima The Grand, African Villa

 Children over the age of 12 are welcome at The Okonjima The Grand, African Villa, but children of all ages are welcomed at the Bush Suite at the Bush Camp; it should be noted that no ‘child-care service’ is available.
 Due to the nature of the activities, child participation is restricted, depending on age so guests should always check before booking with children.

-There is a swimming pool on the deck to enjoy between safaris, plus the chance to visit the renowned AfriCat Research Centre.
+There is a swimming pool on the deck to enjoy between safaris, plus the chance to visit the renowned AfriCat Research Center.
 Each of the bedrooms have access to WiFi.

 Activities from Okonjima revolve around game viewing either on foot or by vehicle.
 The cheetah and leopard radio tracking on foot and by vehicle are also a popular activity to partake in during your stay.
 There is a Bushman Trail and plenty of birding opportunities, accompanied by expert guides.